stonecoldpat/anysender-voting/README.md

 If the relay request is successful, then the any.sender service will sign the relay transaction and return it back as a signed receipt.

-This is the incredible part of the any.sender protocol.
+## The incredible part of the any.sender protocol.

 The customer has **cryptographic evidence the job was accepted** by the any.sender service and they will also have **blockchain evidence if the job was completed before the deadline** as Relay.sol timestamps all completed requests.